-Pupils embarking on the course ideally need to have achieved a minimum GCSE grade A/7 or equivalent.
-For pupils with a grade B/6, it is expected that an algebra course will be completed over the summer to bridge the gap between GCSE and A level.
-The full A Level course is linear, all examinations are taken at the end of a two year period.
-Pupils who demonstrate a clear aptitude for mathematics may also have the option to self study for Further Mathematics AS and A Level.
+Pupils embarking on the course are strongly recommended to have achieved a minimum GCSE grade A/7, to ensure they cope with the rigors of a demanding course.
+For pupils with a grade B/6, it is a requirement that an algebra course will be completed over the summer to bridge the gap between GCSE and A level.
+The full A Level course is modular, with AS results making up 50% of the final grade.
+Pupils who demonstrate a clear aptitude for mathematics may also have the option to study for Further Mathematics AS and A Level.

-A Level Mathematics provides students with a thorough grounding in the mathematical tools and techniques often needed in the workplace.
+A Level Mathematics provides pupils with a thorough grounding in the mathematical tools and techniques often needed in the workplace.
 The logic and reasoning skills developed by studying A Level make sure the qualification is widely respected even in non-mathematical arenas.
-It is an increasingly popular subject forming a good foundation for future work and studies in accountancy, finance, economics, healthcare, medicine, veterinary science and engineering.
+It is a very popular subject at BSA and forms a good foundation for future work and studies in accountancy, finance, economics, healthcare, medicine, veterinary science.